wp-plugins/my-custom-css/readme.txt

 = 0.7 =

-* Changed plugin URI from http://www.darkwolf.it/ to: http://wordpress.org/extend/plugins/my-custom-css/
+* Changed plugin URI from darkwolf.it to wordpress.org
 * Some CSS fix if no JavaScript enabled in browser
 * Updated CodeMirror (Syntax) to latest release (atm 3.01)
 * New Support and Setting link in plugins list